 Montcalm Community College is an "open door" institution, providing educational opportunities for all who seek them.
 Anyone who is 18 years of age or older or whose high school class has graduated, is eligible to attend MCC as a degree-seeking student.
-Anyone under the age of 18 may attend as a non-degree seeking student.
+Anyone younger than age 18 may attend as a non-degree seeking student.
 Admission to the college does not guarantee admission to academic programs with specific entry requirements.